benjaminfkile/BENgrok/client/README.md

 ## 🧠 Example Use Case

 You’re building a React Native app that needs to call `http://localhost:3001/api/...`.
-With `BENgrokTunnelClient`, you can map that local API to a public URL like:
+With `BENgrokClient`, you can map that local API to a public URL like:

 ```
 https://BENgroktunnel.launchpointhome.com/tunnel/tunnelId/...